dunton/smalls-challenge/README.md

 ## The Plan

 Keep routing in App.js and use react-router to update urls.
+We will use the Hash Router to avoid any backend issues that sometimes arise with BrowserRouter.
 Keep overall data in a context which is updated on page submission.
-Transitions will be done using react-transition-group.
 Styling will be done with styled-components leveraging off the Materialize CSS library.

 ### Instructions